 Examples of detailed computer and software descriptions:

-I use Windows 10 with Internet Explorer 11 and Tazti voice recognition software to navigate the computer screen and the Web
+I use Windows 10 with Internet Explorer 11 and Tazti voice recognition software.
+This allows me to navigate my computer screen and the Web.

-I use the NVDA screen reader version 2017.2 with Windows 10 Home edition and the Firefox browser version 60
+I use the NVDA screen reader version 2017.2 with Windows 10 Home edition and the Firefox browser version 60.

-Even if you don’t know all the details, include what you do know.
+Include all the information you know, even if you don't know all the information.

 e.g.